LefterisMavrakis/platform-react-challenge/README.md

 ## Improvements

 - Cat list virtualization to prevent page unresponsiveness when the page becomes busy due to many results
+- Lazy loading mechanism for the images with intersection observer
 - Also use load more logic on favourites page by leveraging directly the cat api instead of the npm module
 - A scroll to top button would be helpfull
 - Success messages on successfull api actions